anumkhanit/anumkhanit/README.md

 # Interpersonal Skills

 ### Written Communication
-Proficient in creating technical documentation, tutorials, guides, and articles for a diverse range of audiences.
+I create technical documentation, tutorials/guides, and articles for a diverse range of audiences, specializing in Information Technology topics.

 # Technical Skills